 Benefit-Cost Analysis Matrix

-At a very high level, the Benefit-Cost Analysis Matrix is used in the context of business, finance, economics.
+At a very high level, the Benefit-Cost Analysis Matrix is used in the context of business, finance, decision-making.

 Benefit-Cost Analysis Matrix quadrant descriptions, including examples